-a.
-Require all coaches and trainers to complete one of the following on-line courses on how to recognize the symptoms of a concussion or brain injury and how to seek proper medical treatment for a concussion or brain injury

-- Heads UP Concussions in Youth Sports

-- Concussion in Sports-What You Need to Know

-- Sports Safety International
+- a.
+Require all coaches and trainers to complete one of the following on-line courses a training course approved by the Chief Medical Officers on how to recognize the symptoms of a concussion or brain injury and how to seek proper medical treatment for a concussion or brain injury. - Heads UP Concussions in Youth Sports - Concussion in Sports-What You Need to Know - Sports Safety International - ConcussionWise - ACTiveTMAthletic Concussion Training for Coaches; and - b.

-- ConcussionWise

-- ACTiveTMAthletic Concussion Training for Coaches; and

-- b.
 On an annual basis provide concussion and brain injury information to students and their parents or guardians prior to such students initiating practice or competition.
-This information will include:

-- 1 The signs and symptoms of a concussion;

-- 2 The risks posed by sustaining a concussion; and

-- 3 The actions a student should take in response to sustaining a concussion, including the notification of his or her coaches.
+This information will include: - 1 The signs and symptoms of a concussion; - 2 The risks posed by sustaining a concussion; and - 3 The actions a student should take in response to sustaining a concussion, including the notification of his or her coaches.